🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-🌟 Digital Nomad Popularity + 2.3 -- 100 While popular with landscape photographers and tourists, Reine is not a hub for digital nomads due to high costs and lack of social infrastructure.
+🌟 Digital Nomad Popularity + 1.7 -- 100 Reine is extremely niche for digital nomads due to isolation and cost; far below even Kokopo in popularity.

 🌟 QUALITY OF LIFE